-Oil remains the transportation fuel of choice for many countries, and its price continues to be a benchmark for much of the world’s economic activity.
-Work by RFF experts offers insight into the effects of development and regulation on oil markets, including the US crude export ban and fossil fuel subsidies.
+Oil remains the fuel of choice for global transportation, and its price continues to be an indicator of global economic activity.
+Work by RFF experts offers insight into the effects of oil and gas development and regulations, including the US crude export ban and fossil fuel subsidies and the responsiveness of oil development activity to price.

 The Greenhouse Gas Impacts of Increased US Oil and Gas Production